 Son Abraham Frederick (1828-1879) was born on March 12, 1828.
 At his baptism, he was sponsored by John and Rebecca Ketterer.
 In September 1855, he was united in matrimony with Hester "Hettie" Breidegam (Feb.
 22, 1835-1893), daughter of Solomon Breidegam.
 Their union produced 11 children -- among them Nathan Frederick, Mary Ann Wartenluft, Charles W. Frederick, Amos F. Frederick, Emma Feeney, Sarah Miller.
 When the United States Census was taken in 1860, Abraham earned a living as a laborer.
 He is believed to have served in the Union Army during the Civil War as a member of the 198th Pennsylvania Infantry, Company G. Suffering from consumption (tuberculosis), Abraham died at the age of 51 on Oct.
 9, 1879.
 Interment was in the Mertz Church Cemetery, later renamed the Christ Evangelical Lutheran Church Cemetery.
 A short death notice was printed in the Reading Times.
 Hettie outlived her husband by 14 years.
 In June 1886, she began receiving a federal pension as compensation for her husband's wartime service.
 [Widow App. #341.561 - Cert. #249.144].
 She succumbed at the age of 58 on July 27, 1893.

-[Presumed] Son Joel Frederick (1832-1901) was born in about 1832.
-Evidence suggests that at the age of 18, in 1850, he and Benjamin Powall were apprenticed as a carpenter to Peter Shoemaker and lived in the Shoemaker residence in Sadsburyville, Chester County, PA.
+[Presumed] Son Joel Frederick (1832-1901) was born in about 1832 in Longswamp Township.
+Evidence suggests that at the age of 18, in 1850, he and Benjamin Powall were apprenticed as carpenters to Peter Shoemaker and lived in the Shoemaker residence in Sadsburyville, Chester County, PA.
 At sometime during the 1850s, he returned to Rockland Township and earned a living as a farmer.
 Joel was married three times.
 His first bride was Susanna (1830- ? ).
 When the federal census enumeration was made in 1860, Joel and Susanna made a home in Rockland, and 23-year-old Jefferson Rider boarded under their roof.
 During the Civil War, Joel joined the Union Army, perhaps enlisting in 1862 or in February 1865.
 He was assigned to the 48th Pennsylvania Infantry, Company G. More about his service will be added here once learned.
 After the war's end, he returned home to Berks County.
 The U.S. Census for 1890, of military veterans and their widows, shows that Joel, a veteran of the 48th Infantry, resided in Pottsville, Schuylkill County.
 In 1891, he began receiving a military pension as compensation for his wartime service.
 [Invalid App. #1.030.015 - Cert. #762.666] He made his home in Fredericksville, Berks County and was considered a "well-known resident," said the Reading Times.
+The identity of his second wife is not yet known, but she died on Feb.
+28, 1888.
+On Nov.
+22, 1900, at the age of 67, he is believed to have wedded his third wife, 44-year-old Fredericksville resident Louisa (Troutman) Raberson (1856- ? ), a German immigrant and daughter of Frederick and Anna Troutman.
+Rev. D.K.
+Humbert officiated at the wedding, held in Fredericksville.
+Louis's first husband had passed away on July 26, 1883.
 Joel became despondent in his final years.
 On the fateful day of Sept.
 26, 1901, after his wife had gone to visit a neighbor, the 68-year-old went upstairs in his house and tried several times to shoot himself with a shotgun.
 The first few shots failed.
-"Here he kneeled in front front of a trunk, and, placign the gun in position, pulled the trigger," said the Times.
+"Here he kneeled in front front of a trunk, and, placing the gun in position, pulled the trigger," said the Times.
 "Mrs. Frederick heard the reports of the gun and hurried home.
 When she entered the room on the second floor she was horrified to find the prostrate form of her husband on the floor.
 The charge had entered the forehead and a portion of the brain was blown out.
 The deputy coroner held an inquest and ruled that Joel's act was a result of "melancholia."
 Burial was in New Jerusalem Cemetery.
+All of this needs to be confirmed.

 Daughter Elizabeth Frederick (1840- ? ) was born in about 1840.